WayneDW/Global-Optimization-and-Monte-Carlo-Simulation-via-An-Adaptively-Weighted-Stochastic-Gradient-MCMC/README.md

 ```
 >> python3 ./main.py -fnum 1 -lr 5e-4 -T 5 -error 75 -check 1 -method sgld -div 3 -part 100 -zeta 0.02 -decay_lr 200
 ```

+The rest of the hyperparameters can be seen in hyperparameter_part10 and hyperparameter_part100 files, where partN denotes AWSGLD with N partitions.